Eppo-exp/eppo-docs/docs/how-tos/integrating-with-webflow.md

 // Init Eppo Client
 opts = {apiKey: '<EPPO-SDK-KEY>'};
 window.eppo.init(opts).then(setHeader);
-window.eppo.getInstance().setIsGracefulFailureMode(false);
 </script>
 ```

 - Provide your SDK key and Feature Flag key in the `'<SDK-KEY>'` and `'<FEATURE-FLAG-KEY>'` placeholders above.
 - Add your client side analytics tracking call once the assignment has been made.
 Make sure your analytics platform is sending data to your data warehouse connected to Eppo.
 This will ensure that assignments made by Eppo will be tracked and can be used for experiment analysis.
+For more information on Eppo's event logging integrations with popular platforms like Segment, mParticle, Rudderstack, and Snowplow, see our documentation [here](/how-tos/event-logging).

 ## Demo